Manual Reference Pages - command_argument_count (3fortran)

 RESULT

-: The return value is of type default integer.
-It is the number of arguments passed on the command line when the program was invoked.
+The returned value is the number of arguments passed on the command line when the program was invoked.

 If there are no command arguments available or if the processor does not support command arguments, then the result has the value zero.